ladycosy/timed-coding-quiz/README.md

 # timed-coding-quiz
 This is a timed coding quiz with multiple-choice questions.
 The quiz will include time and score count.
+The user's data will be stored in the local storage - highscores.

 This app will run in the browser, and will feature dynamically updated HTML and CSS `powered by JavaScript` code that I have written.